-Mimi Leung Facets exhibition, ArtSpace at Realm
+What I wish I told you exhibition, ArtSpace at Realm

-Council Plan Priority Action 21/22 22/23 23/24 24/25 Deliver the 20-Minute Neighbourhood place activation projects in the Croydon South local activity centre and Ringwood East neighbourhood activity centre • Design the Karralyka redevelopment, and undertake staged redevelopment works • • • Implement the Arts and Cultural Development Strategy 2020-2025 and work with the Maroondah Arts Advisory Committee to maximise arts and cultural opportunities across Maroondah • • • •
+Council Plan Priority Action 21/22 22/23 23/24 24/25 Completed or transitioned to core service delivery Deliver Local Neighbourhood place activation projects in the Croydon South local activity centre and Ringwood East neighbourhood activity centre • Ongoing or new Design the Karralyka redevelopment, and undertake staged redevelopment works • • • • Implement the Arts and Cultural Development Strategy 2020-2025 and work with the Maroondah Arts Advisory Committee to maximise arts and cultural opportunities across Maroondah • • • •

-Arts and Culture (Community Services)
+Arts and Culture (Business and Precincts)

-Arts and Cultural Development delivers a range of facilities, programs and services at Maroondah arts and culture venues - ArtSpace at Realm, the Ringwood arts precinct, Wyreena Community Arts Centre in Croydon, Maroondah Federation Estate Gallery, and the Maroondah City Council Art Collection; as well as the Public Art Collection which is sited across Maroondah.
+Arts and Culture delivers a range of facilities, programs and services at Maroondah arts and culture venues - ArtSpace at Realm, the Ringwood arts precinct, Wyreena Community Arts Centre in Croydon, Maroondah Federation Estate Gallery, and the Maroondah City Council Art Collection; as well as the Public Art Collection which is sited across Maroondah.

-The function as supports local artists, creative industry professionals, community and cultural groups through capacity building, skills development, and networking opportunities, in addition to financial support through the Arts and Cultural Grants program.
+The function also supports local artists, creative industry professionals, community and cultural groups through capacity building, skills development, and networking opportunities, in addition to financial support through the Arts and Cultural Grants program.